pion/transport/vnet/README.md

 //

 // Stop the router.
-// This will stop all internal goroutines in the router tree.
+// This will stop all internal Go routines in the router tree.
 // (No need to call Stop() on child routers) if err = wan.Stop(); err != nil {
     // handle error